LuxuryTimepiece/ListsDictionariesTensors/README.md

 ## What You Will Learn

-- **Python Basics**: Master the fundamentals of Python, including syntax, data structures, and core programming concepts.
+- **Python Basics**: Learn the fundamentals of Python, including syntax, data structures, and core programming concepts.
 - **Data Structures in Depth**: Dive into lists and dictionaries, understanding their role in data manipulation and representation.
 - **Tensors Explained**: Grasp the concept of tensors, the backbone of machine learning algorithms, using Python.
-- **Machine Learning Readiness**: Prepare for machine learning applications with practical exercises and mini-projects.
+- **Machine Learning Readiness**: Better understand machine learning applications with practical exercises and mini-projects.
-- **Real-World Application**: Engage in code-along projects that simulate real-world AI scenarios.

 ## Target Audience